changdaoyina/fuel-bill-processor/README.md

 ---

-**Note**: This tool is designed for processing aviation fuel surcharge bills.
+**Note**: This skill is designed for processing aviation fuel surcharge bills.
 Please ensure API address and city code mappings are correctly configured before use.